asensionacher/nuwehack-cloud-tasker/Infraestructure/Terraform/.tfdocs/header.md

 Where the user can call to the endpoints on the API Gateway for adding a record to the DynamoDB or getting all the records from the DynamoDB that are redirected to the Lambdas and also there is a timer where each minute the EventBridge sends a API Call to the API Gateway which redirects to a Lambda that creates a random file in a S3 bucket.

+> [!WARNING]
+> A WAFv2 was intended to add to this architecture.
+However, _localstacks_ is not accepting this feature
+> in the community version.

 ## How to use

 This code is intended to be used with LocalStacks, is not tested with a real AWS environment.